Kinetic Mining in Context: Few-Shot Action Synthesis via Text-to-Motion Distillation: Conclusions

-In this work, the challenge of few-shot action synthesis for HAR using T2M priors is formally introduced and addressed.
-The study shows that T2M generative models can provide a strong baseline, yet often lack the kinematic specificity required for specialized, atomic action classes.
-To tackle these limitations, KineMIC, a teacher–student framework that adapts a pre-trained diffusion model using as few as 10 samples per class, is introduced.
-The main technical contributions are a soft positive search strategy that leverages a shared semantic space to retrieve relevant motion knowledge from the source domain, combined with a kinematic mining strategy.
-Empirically, KineMIC improves downstream classifier performance on the NTU RGB+D 120 few-shot benchmark \cite{fukushi2024fewshot}.
-The key finding is that T2M priors represent a viable approach for few-shot HAR: naive fine-tuning leads to collapse (73.9-75.5\%), whereas KineMIC's context-aware mining delivers stable +23.1 percentage point gains over real-data-only baselines (63.1\% → 86.2\%).

-Despite these advances, KineMIC has conceptual and practical limitations that point to future research directions.
 The primary constraint lies in the core assumption that semantic correspondence is a reliable proxy for kinematic relevance during the mining process.
-This assumption does not always hold; for instance, text encoders may assign high similarity to \textit{`punch'} and \textit{`kick'} due to shared concepts such as \textit{`fighting'}, despite their substantial kinematic disparity, which increases the importance of effective filtering.
-As a result, robustness is intrinsically linked to (a) the scale and diversity of the T2M source data and (b) the specificity of the target actions, implying a practical limit when mining highly complex or novel atomic movements.
+This assumption does not always hold; for instance, text encoders may assign high similarity to \textit{`punch'} and \textit{`kick'} due to shared concepts such as \textit{`fighting'}, despite their substantial kinematic disparity, or struggle with generic concepts such as \textit{'stretching'}.
+This increases the importance of effective filtering through mechanisms like the \textit{dww} we proposed.
+Additionally, robustness is intrinsically linked to (a) the scale and diversity of the T2M source data and (b) the specificity of the target actions, implying a practical limit when mining highly complex and specific movements.
+Consequently, expanding the framework to encompass larger and more complex action sets remains a key direction for future work to further enhance its generalization.
 Furthermore, prompt augmentation strategies were not explored.
 Integrating such techniques is expected to enhance the semantic richness of the target conditioning, a critical factor for fully exploiting the potential of T2M priors.